 Getting sick is never fun, but getting sick while pregnant is even worse.
 It is common for the immune system to weaken while you are pregnant, which makes you more susceptible to getting sick.
-Obviously, you want to do everything possible to avoid catching something, but don’t be surprised if you get sick while you are pregnant.
+Obviously, you want to do everything possible to avoid catching something, but don’t be surprised if you do get sick while you are pregnant.

 How to Avoid Getting Sick While Pregnant